sadafAsh/Association/README.md

 JunitTest:

-   The  Junit Test is done of all the entities in  Abstract Factory pattern project and test coverage is 100% successful in jacoco report.
+   The  Junit Test is done of all the entities in  Association pattern project and test coverage is 100% successful in jacoco report.